developmentAC/sentiminer/README.md

 ### Mechanism
 Sentiminer isolates each word of the the user-inputted text to determine the sentiment score of each word.
-Shown below, the summation of all scores is found for the body of text, and is then divided by the total number of hits (i.e., found words) which having a score of pessimism or optimism.
+Shown below, the summation of all scores is found for the body of text, and is then divided by the total number of hits (i.e., found words) having a score for a degree of pessimism or optimism.

 _summation_ = score(word_1) + ... score(word_n)